Internships, Research, and Clubs

 Our classes give you a solid bedrock of theory to tackle complex problems that face the field of political science today.
 But you can also apply your knowledge beyond the classroom by getting involved in hands-on experiences like internships, independent research projects, clubs, and organizations.
 Along the way, you'll develop interpersonal and professional skills that will prepare you for a career in any field.

 In addition to courses offered by the Department, students are encouraged to think seriously about taking advantage of internship and study abroad programs offered by the University.
 Options 1-3 below are managed by the department internship coordinator and the enrollment policies below apply.
 Option 4 is a joint offering of the Department of Political Science and the Honors Program and has different enrollment rules.
 For more information, please contact Kimberly Bergendahl, the POLS internship coordinator, at POLSInternships@uconn.edu.
+For a list of internship opportunities, click here.
+(Note that you will need your net ID and password to access this information.)

 Option 1: Government-Related Internships (3 credits)